Charles M. Schulz: Sports

 Schulz had a long association with ice sports, and both figure skating and ice hockey featured prominently in his cartoons.
-In Santa Rosa, he owned the Redwood Empire Ice Arena, which opened in 1969 and featured a snack bar called "The Warm Puppy".
+In Santa Rosa, he built and owned the Redwood Empire Ice Arena, which opened in 1969 and featured a snack bar called "The Warm Puppy Café".
 Schulz's daughter Amy served as a model for the figure skating in the television special She's a Good Skate, Charlie Brown (1980).
 Schulz also was very active in senior ice-hockey tournaments; in 1975, he formed Snoopy's Senior World Hockey Tournament at his Redwood Empire Ice Arena, and in 1981, he was awarded the Lester Patrick Trophy for outstanding service to the sport of hockey in the United States.
 Schulz also enjoyed golf and was a member of the Santa Rosa Golf and Country Club from 1959 to 2000.

-In 1998, Schulz hosted the first Over 75 Hockey Tournament.
+In 1998, Schulz hosted the first Over-75 Hockey Tournament.
 In 2000, the Ramsey County Board in St. Paul, Minnesota, voted to rename the Highland Park Ice Arena the Charles M. Schulz–Highland Arena in his honor.

 Schulz also used his hockey rink for tennis exhibitions after meeting Billie Jean King.
-Many tennis pros played in the rink, including Roy Emerson.

 Art

-In addition to comics, Schulz was interested in art in general; his favorite artist in his later years was Andrew Wyeth.
+Schulz's favorite artist in his later years was Andrew Wyeth.
 As a young adult, Schulz also developed a passion for classical music.
-Although the piano-playing character Schroeder in Peanuts adored Beethoven, Schulz's personal favorite composer was Brahms.
-He had a strong personal respect for Murray Ball, creator of Footrot Flats; the two men influenced each other throughout their careers.
+Although the piano-playing character Schroeder in Peanuts adored Ludwig van Beethoven, Schulz's personal favorite composer was Johannes Brahms.
+He had a strong personal respect for Footrot Flats creator Murray Ball; the two men influenced each other throughout their careers.